Sparse time-varying parameter VECMs with an application to modeling electricity prices: Time-varying parameter vector error correction models

-where $\mu_{i}$ is the unconditional mean, $\phi_i$, is the persistence parameter and $\varsigma_i$ is the error variance of the log-volatility process.
+where $\mu_{i}$ is the unconditional mean, $\phi_i$ is the persistence parameter and $\varsigma_i$ is the error variance of the log-volatility process.
+Note that $\bm{\eta}_t = (\eta_{1t},\hdots,\eta_{Mt})'$ in Eq. (\ref{eq:tvpvecmsimple}) features Gaussian errors.
+We also consider specifications where we replace this Gaussian with a t-distribution,

-For our prior setup, we use the non-centered parameterization of the regression model \citep{fs_wagner}.
-The methods proposed in this paper may be combined with any desired setup from the class of global-local shrinkage priors.
-From this class of priors, we choose the horseshoe prior of \citet{carvalho2010horseshoe} for its lack of prior tuning parameters and excellent shrinkage properties.
-Details on the non-centered parameterization, all prior specifications, posterior distributions and our sampling algorithm, alongside the extension to feature t-distributed errors are provided in Appendix \ref{app:A}.
+which renders the model even more flexible.
+Note that as the degrees of freedom $\nu_i\rightarrow\infty$, we obtain a Gaussian as the limiting case.
+In our applied work, we place a prior on the degrees of freedom and estimate them alongside all other parameters.

+This completes our baseline model specification.
+Additional details about priors and the sampling algorithm are provided in Appendix \ref{app:A}.
+It is worth noting that our prior choices are mostly standard and result in a fairly straightforward Markov chain Monte Carlo (MCMC) sampling algorithm which provides draws from the joint posterior of all model parameters.

-\subsection{Dynamic sparsification}
+\section{Dynamic sparsification}

-The model proposed above combined with continuous global-local shrinkage priors results in posterior draws that are pushed towards approximate sparsity.
-But the probability of observing exact zeroes remains zero.
-As a solution, we rely on ex post sparsification of the draws for each point in time.
-As highlighted by \cite{hahncarvalho2015dss}, the success of the two-step shrink-then-sparsify approach depends on the shrinkage properties of the prior.
-They note that the horseshoe prior is well suited for such procedures, which is another reason why we illustrate our proposed framework with this specific choice.
+The model proposed above combined with continuous global-local priors yields posterior draws that are pushed towards approximate sparsity.\footnote{As highlighted by \cite{hahncarvalho2015dss}, the success of the two-step \textit{shrink-then-sparsify} approach depends on the shrinkage properties of the prior.
+They note that the horseshoe prior is well suited for such procedures, which is another reason why we illustrate our proposed framework with this specific choice.} We rely on \textit{ex post} sparsification of these draws for each point in time to obtain exact sparsity.
+In cointegration models, particularly with TVPs, it is beneficial to adjust loss functions for specific parts of the parameter space.
+This is due to subtle implications of these blocks of parameters for the overall model structure.